Tim Hardin: Early life and career

 In 1967, Verve released Tim Hardin 2, which contained one of Hardin's most famous songs, "If I Were a Carpenter".
 That same year, Atco, a subsidiary of Atlantic Records, released an album of earlier material called This Is Tim Hardin, featuring covers of "The House of the Rising Sun", Fred Neil's "Blues on the Ceiling" and Willie Dixon's "Hoochie Coochie Man" as well as the original songs "Fast Freight" and "Can't Slow Down".
 The album's liner notes state that Hardin recorded the songs in 1963–1964, well before the release of Tim Hardin 1.

 By 1967, after critical acclaim for Hardin's first album and the release of This Is Tim Hardin, a wide variety of artists were covering his songs and he was in demand to tour Europe and the United States.
 However, the quality of his work was in decline partly because of "his own combativeness in the studio, his addiction to heroin, his drinking problems and his frustration with his lack of commercial success".
-He began performing poorly and missing shows, reputedly falling asleep on stage at London's Royal Albert Hall in 1968.
+He began performing poorly and missing shows, reportedly falling asleep on stage at London's Royal Albert Hall in 1968.
 At the time, he was viewed as enigmatic, with one journalist stating that while "his position as one of the best songwriters of his generation is unquestioned ... [he] ... courted the scene in the most fumbling manner imaginable".
 The same writer noted Hardin's "uninspired stage presence" and seemingly ambivalent relationship with his audience, as he often ignored them, just singing "at times badly, at times beautifully ... somehow always fascinating".
 The tour was cut short after Hardin contracted pleurisy.

 In 1968, Verve released Tim Hardin 3 Live in Concert, a collection of live recordings along with remakes of earlier songs, followed by Tim Hardin 4.
 In September 1968, Hardin and Van Morrison shared a bill at the Cafe Au Go Go, each performing an acoustic set.
 In 1969, he signed with Columbia again, recording three albums for them, Suite for Susan Moore and Damion: We Are One, One, All in One, Bird on a Wire and Painted Head.
 He had one of his few commercial successes with a non-album single, a cover of Bobby Darin's "Simple Song of Freedom" that reached No. 50 in the U.S. as well as the Canadian charts.
-Because of his heroin use and stage fright, he was undependable in his live performances and he did not tour in support of the single.
+Because of his heroin use and stage fright, he was an unreliable live performer and he did not tour in support of the single.

 In 1969, Hardin appeared at the Woodstock Festival, where he sang "If I Were a Carpenter" solo and played a set of his songs backed by a full band.
 None of his performances were included in the documentary film or the original soundtrack album.
 His performance of "If I Were a Carpenter" was included in the 1994 box set Woodstock: Three Days of Peace and Music.